-(c) A person is not liable for a tortious act or omission for which a nonprofit association is liable merely because the person is a member, is authorized to participate in the management of the affairs of the nonprofit association, or is a person considered as a member by the nonprofit association.

-(d) A tortious act or omission of a member or other person for which a nonprofit association is liable is not imputed to a person merely because the person is a member of the nonprofit association, is authorized to participate in the management of the affairs of the nonprofit association, or is a person considered as a member by the nonprofit association. (e) A member of, or a person considered to be a member by, a nonprofit association may assert a claim against the nonprofit association.
-A nonprofit association may assert a claim against a member or a person considered to be a member by the nonprofit association.
+- (c) A person is not liable for a tortious act or omission for which a nonprofit an association is liable merely because the person is a member, is authorized to participate in the management of the affairs of the nonprofit association, or is a manager of the association, or person considered as a member by the nonprofit association. - (d) A tortious act or omission of a member or other person for which an unincorporated nonprofit association is liable is not imputed to a person merely because the person is a member of the nonprofit association, is authorized to participate in the management of the affairs of the nonprofit association, a manager of the association, or a person considered as a member by the nonprofit association. - (e) A member of, or a person considered to be a member by, a an unincorporated nonprofit association may assert a claim against the nonprofit association.
+A nonprofit An association may assert a claim against a member or a person considered to be a member by the nonprofit association.

 1. At common law a nonprofit association was not a legal entity separate from its members.
 Borrowing from the law of partnership, the common law viewed a nonprofit association as an aggregate of its members.
-The members are coprincipals.
+The members are co-principals.
 Subsection (a) changes that.
 It makes a nonprofit association a legal entity separate from its members for purposes of contract and tort.